Ultimus Viewing Order for the Ultimate Guide to Watching Star Wars

 Star Wars universe we see in Episodes 4 and forward.
 Rogue One also

-solved this by optionally added a rewatching
+solve this by optionally adding a rewatching

-of A New Hope right after Rogue
+of A New Hope right after

-One in the middle, which I think is a perfectly great way to spend two hours.
+watching Rogue One in the middle, which I think is a perfectly great way to spend two hours.

 Incidentally, my other problem with the prequels is the pacing.
 Episode 2 took